Lifeshield Security ReviewBy - 02/11/2019

 Customer Service & Support

 The first thing you need to know about LifeShield’s customer service is that their history is too short to tell the story.
+The merger between ADT and LifeShield was announced on February 11, 2019, and I’m not yet sure how that will play out.

-- Cancellation: Contracts can be canceled for free if you’re called for duty as a member of the US armed forces or reserves.
+- Cancellation: Contracts can be canceled for free if you’re called for duty as a member of the U.S. armed forces or reserves.
 Otherwise, there will be a cancellation fee.

 - Contract Renewal: Contracts automatically renew unless you send a written notice to LifeShield at least 60 days before your current contract ends.